TITLE:

 · Include training-related skill requirements within the project specifications.

-Subcontractor/Applicable DOE Contractor Employees
+3.5 Subcontractor/Applicable Department of Energy (DOE) Contractor Employees

 · Provides a list of the people (including lower-tier subcontractors) to be employed on the project to their SOTR, or CTR.

-Division Safety Officers:
+3.6 Division Safety Officers

 · Review the content of accepted equivalency training and determine whether it is substantially equivalent to Jefferson Lab's.
 Upon determination provide a Memorandum of Acceptance of Equivalency to the Training Office.
 If the equivalency is questionable, it must be evaluated by the ES&H Training Committee.

-Division Managers
+3.7 Division Managers

 · Ensure operational priorities allow for timely training development, refinement, and delivery.

-ES&H Training Committee Representatives of all elements of the Laboratory should have the opportunity to participate in review of draft lesson plans and proposed course content.
+3.8 ES&H Training Committee Representatives of all elements of the Laboratory have the opportunity to participate in review of draft lesson plans and proposed course content.
 In most cases, the ES&H Training Committee members constitute an adequate representation of potential training participants.

 · Evaluate the Laboratory’s needs for institutional ES&H training.